 Look no further than Citrus & Salt for your next Instagram.
 Located in Boston’s Back Bay neighborhood, Citrus & Salt is a Baja Coast Mexican inspired eatery.
 As the name suggests, they too are known for their fun cocktails!

 Buttermilk & Bourbon

 Located in Back Bay, this New Orleans-themed southern restaurant is to-die-for.
-My absolute favorite dish here are the honey buns.
+My absolute favorite dish here is the honey buns.
 I think about them all the time to be honest.
 Also, get a drink on the rocks.

-Stephanie’s on Newbury
+Stephanie’s On Newbury

 Union Oyster House

 Union Oyster House is a classic Boston eatery.
 Founded in 1826, this place is Boston’s oldest restaurant.
 The Union Oyster House serves seafood and other New England specialities, and is also conveniently situated right on the Freedom Trail!